pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 excerpt: "I've been programming professionaly for over 8 years.
 I've limited myself to mainly PHP and JavaScript.
 How could I after all these years learn a new language?"
 ---

+For a few months, maybe years, I started losing my passion for programming.
+What used to be really exciting had become just a regular job, doing the same tasks over and over.
+I missed how excited I felt when I first started learning, those times when something finally made sense, or when I would work on a problem for hours but it felt like no time had passed at all.
+The fun of figuring things out was gone, it now became a repetitive task.

+I want to bring back my passion.
+But how could I do that?
+I think I need to go back to the start.
+I need to learn something new.
 I've been programming professionaly for over 8 years.
 I've limited myself to mainly PHP and JavaScript.
 How could I after all these years learn a new language?

 ## The False Start: When Everything Looks the Same

 I looked at some Python code and it felt awful, my eyes hurted.
 Then I saw Lua, it looked so simple, so beautiful, and there I went to learn Lua.
 I learned Lua while attempting to setup Neovim (I spent countless hours trying to setup LSPs).
 Eventually I felt comfortable with Lua, the language was easy.

-But I didn't feel like I was learning.
+But I didn't feel like I was learning. _Something felt off_.

-I thought about giving Python a shot again, and then I realized these are all scripting languages.
-Why learn a new scripting language?
-Besides I already know PHP and JavaScript.
+I gave Python a another chance, and after a while, I realized.
+Python and Lua are scripting languages.
+Why learn a new scripting language when I already know PHP and JavaScript?

 Learning a new scripting language felt boring, they were very similar, their syntax and functions were very similar as well.
-I wasn't really learning something new, everything felt the same.
-Except, I didn't know how certain functions were called in each individual language.
-Learning Lua became more of a memory game than a learning experience.
-I was consistently on Google searching how to do `x` in Lua, at some point I knew the basic functions and the LSP helped with autocompletes.

-But again, it didn't feel like learning.
-I didn't get the thrill of learning something new.

-## The Moment of Realization
+I was on a loop, repeating the same thing that I already knew. **I wasn't learning**.

+## Trying Something Different

 That was when it hit me.
 I had to try something different.

 Something that can make me passionate again, afterall programming for me is a hobby, a hobby in which I was slowly losing interest into, a hobby that had became a Job.

 I even considered finding a new hobby and I didn't want a new hobby.
-I liked programming.
+I like programming.
 I enjoy the comfort of my home and my computer.

 But I felt I needed something that could activate my brain.
 PHP and JavaScript was so automatic to me that I didn't have to think anymore.
 Any problem or project that I had to do I just did it.
 I didn't have to think on how anymore, I didn't have to put any thoughts into it.
 Even when I had a "brilliant" idea and was excited to execute it, after a few hours the excitement was gone, I was just doing the same thing all over again, nothing new just repeating the same code, again and again.